Today, I want to share with you 7 different types of investment income you can earn.

 The Power of Compounding

-The reason you want investments that make current payments is you can reinvest those earnings right back and get compound returns on your investments.
+At the minimum, you should focus on investments that regularly and reliably make payments from profits.
+That way, you can reinvest those earnings right back and get compound returns on your investments.

-And like I always say, “I like the money that my money makes.
-But I like the money that my money's money makes even more!”
+I like to say, “I like the money that my money makes.
+But I like the money that my money’s money makes even more!”

 With the power of compounding, you can see your investment principle rise dramatically over the years, especially when starting young.